HR-DATA-FABRIC/Natuurlijke-taal-Verwerking-met-Spacy/README.md

 currentdir = os.getcwd() + r'/XXXXXXXXXX'
 flist = pd.DataFrame()

-# create dataframe with list of .xxx files in de data map
+# create dataframe with list of .xxx files that are in the data map
 # for example .docx | .pdf |  .html | .csv
 file_type='.pdf' #   select desired file type

-# create dataframe with list of .docx files in de data map
+# Create dataframe with list of .docx files in de data map
 for r, d, f in os.walk(currentdir):
     for idx, file in enumerate(f):
         if file_type in file: